 Once your activity has finished you should spend time reflecting on what people have told you.
 This will help you to better understand people’s input, which will lead to insights and actions, and enable you to make changes.

 You should routinely feedback to people explaining the outcome of their input.
-If it has not been possible to implement their suggestions or ideas, tell them and, whenever possible, explain why.
+If it has not been possible to implement their suggestions or ideas, tell them and, whenever possible, explain why not.

 This can be really beneficial for the participants involved in the project or activity.
 For example, giving detailed feedback can make people feel truly valued and often boosts participants’ confidence.